Berkeley-Data/e2e-data-science/README.md

 4.2.
 Model Creation

-*TLDR: Run this notebook end to end.*
+*TLDR: Run this notebook end to end.
+It can take 30+ minutes to run.*

 In this step, multiple models are developed and each step of experimentation is logged in MLflow.
 Unity Catalog offers seamless integration with MLflow, simplifying experiment tracking and model management.
 Within the `04-Data-Science-ML/04.2-predictive_model_creation` notebook, you will:
 - Create and run different model experiments.